Tyrn/wei/the-insider-en.typ

 that the  peasants  had  received  free of charge as  compensation  for  the spaceport construction taking place on their land.
 Would you really  believe that  Shavash  waited for  me to seize the stocks from  the peasants?
 Yes!
-I confiscated  the stocks  from the official  and I  didn't pay him anything - because I was  going to return these stocks to the peasants.
+I confiscated  the stocks  from the official  and I  didn't pay him anything---because I was  going to return these stocks to the peasants.
 Shavash accuses me of violating the local  securities regulations.
 It would have taken place if  Raniko  had owned  more than  5% of  shares  and  hadn't  registered it.
 Otherwise, there  are no  violations  involved.
 Unlike  me,  Shavash can be